TimFins/Software-Project-Checker-Winter-2025/README.md

 ### Milestone 2 Contents

-The second milstone will be the final presentation, which takes place at the very last appointment of our project, which should be **roughly in the middle of December**.
+The second milstone will be the final presentation, which takes place at the very last appointment of our project, which should be in the week **08.12.2025 - 14.12.2025**.

 There we want to see your final work product.
 So please present anything, which you may find useful for us or the other project participants to know.